keilhauer/Hangman/src/main/resources/org/whatsoftwarecando/hangman/Readme.txt

 Link: http://www.aaabbb.de/WordList/WordList_en.php

 Wordlists are published under the Creative Commons Licence as used by Wikipedia.

+Some additions made. :-)